Happy2301/NLP-text-classification-aidi1002/README.md

 In this project, we reproduced and fine-tuned the DistilBERT model for text classification using the SST-2 which is used in GLUE benchmark to check accuracy of NLP systems.

 Our main contribution was to evaluate the performance of the pre-trained DistilBERT model on a new dataset not originally used in the source paper.
-This allowed us to assess the model's generalizability and robustness in a different context.
+This allowed us to assess the model's generalizability and robustness in a different context with longer inputs.

 Additionally, we: